 Why Should You Thin Citrus Trees?

 The idea behind thinning fruit on citrus trees is to produce less but better fruit.
-Often, young citrus trees produce many more tiny fruit than the tree can bring to maturity.
+Often, young citrus trees produce many more tiny fruits than the tree can bring to maturity.
 Removing some of these by fruit thinning in citrus trees gives the remaining fruits more room to develop.

 How to Thin Citrus Tree Fruit